leunggerry/projectAwesome/README.md

 # FooDr

 ## Description
-Welcome come to Food Doctor!
+Welcome  to Food Doctor!
 Find the closest Restaurant nearby and feed your soul with some good food!

  - Please enter your location or address
  - View the top 5 restaurants nearby you can visit